Supplies for Calligraphy

 Can Calligraphy Pens be Used for Drawing?

 I have been using Calligraphy pens to draw for many years.
 I recently bought two Glass pens that have become one of my favorite drawing tools.
 The smaller nibs work best for drawing.
 Play and experiment to find which you like best!

-I hope that you had fun discovering the ins and outs of elegant writing with me in this Calligraphy Supplies – A Comprehensive Guide!!
+I hope that you had fun discovering the ins and outs of elegant writing with me in this Calligraphy Supplies – A Comprehensive Guide!
 I thank Casey Bagby for sharing images of her calligraphy with us.
+You might also want to check out this post about How to Clean Paintbrushes HERE.
 When I am not exploring with new and old Techniques for Mixed Media in my Graphics Fairy sandbox, I also create Photoshop Elements tutorials and craft project videos over on The Graphics Fairy Premium Membership site.
 You can find even more of my books, junk journals, mixed media art, classes, and whimsical shenanigans on Rebecca E Parsons Dot Com.

 Great post, hope you will show us how to use parallel pens (for beginners.)

 It would have been nice to mention that lefties cannot use the standard calligraphy pens …they require pens that are designed specifically for lefties.
 And a link to those pens would have been nice, too.
 Just saying!